The Audit Commission’s role is to protect the public purse.

 The Serious Crime Act 2007 gave the Commission an express statutory power to conduct data matching exercises.
 The Local Government and Public Involvement in Health Act 2007 transferred the Benefit Fraud Inspectorate to the Audit Commission, and gave us a new power to provide advice and assistance to other public bodies.
 The 2007 Act also allowed us to report on the performance of English local authorities in support of its programme of comprehensive area assessment.
 The Housing and Regeneration Act 2008 replaced registered social landlords with registered providers of social housing, and awarded the Commission power to inspect them at the request of the Tenant Services Authority.

 In August 2010 the Department for Communities and Local Government (DCLG) announced plans to put in place new arrangements for auditing England’s local public bodies.
-Eventually our responsibilities for overseeing and commissioning local audit will stop, as will our other statutory functions, including those relating to studies into financial management and value for money.
-At this point the Audit Commission will be disbanded.

 The Commission’s in-house Audit Practice was the successor to the District Audit Service which was first established in 1844 and was absorbed into the Audit Commission when it was set up in 1983.
 It kept its separate brand name until 2002.